thomaswelton/Responsable-Grid-System/README.md

 Responsable-Grid-System
 =======================

 Responsive grid system in .less based on Semantic.gs.
-The full guide is (http://responsablecss.com)[here].
+The full guide is <a href="http://responsablecss.com">here</a>.